Shoresh92/Type_I_error/index.md

 To find out how $\alpha$ and $p$ relate, let's set two significant levels ($\alpha = 0.05$ and $\alpha = 0.03$) and assume  $p=0.03$.

-$p = 0.03$: there is a 3% chance of observing an effect, solely due to the sampling error, when it is actually none.
+$p = 0.03$: there is a 3% chance of observing an effect, solely due to the sampling error, when there is actually none.

 $\alpha = 0.05$: we are up to 5% confident that any observed effect is due to random sampling.

 Since we only have 3% chance of observing the effect due to sampling error, we cannot be up to 5% confident that the effect is only due to random sampling and we reject $H_0$ **at 5% level**.

-On the other hand, for the same reason we can be up to $\alpha = 0.01$ confident that the effect is random and $H_0$ is true.
+On the other hand, we can be up to $\alpha = 0.01$ confident that the effect is random and $H_0$ is true.
 Therefore, we do not reject $H_0$ **at 1% level**.

 This interpretation can be used to interpret the results of any hypothesis testing that employs $p$-values.

-If you have any feedback, please do not hesistate to share.